marijngiesen/docker-mysql/README.md

 # docker-mysql
-Docker MySQL image based on CentOS en MySQL 5.5
+Docker MySQL image based on CentOS and MySQL 5.5